-For enhanced security, we do not manage users, credentials, or MFA's.
-We adopt our customer's policies.
+For added security, we do not manage users, credentials or MFA (multi-factor authentication).
+We adopt our customers' policies.

-All customer data is consolidated in this section.
-Each organization is a data bucket where only users of that organization can access the information.
+All customer data is consolidated in this ASM's section.
+Each organization has a data bucket that only users of that organization can access.

 Charts and indicators will help you know what is happening with your applications.
 Information presented, among others, includes the following: